piped is a single binary component you run as an agent in your cluster, your local network to handle the deployment tasks.

 pipedwill decide the best way to sync your application state with its Git stored configuration.

-PipeCD supports multiple clouds and multiple kinds of applications.
-Cloud Provider defines which cloud and where application should be deployed to.
+PipeCD supports multiple platforms and multiple kinds of applications.
+Platform Provider defines which platform, cloud and where application should be deployed to.

-Currently, PipeCD is supporting these five cloud providers:
+Currently, PipeCD is supporting these five platform providers:

 An external product that provides metrics/logs to evaluate deployments, such as